Gepardec/Hogarama/Hogajama/README.md

 <extension module="org.keycloak.keycloak-adapter-subsystem"/>
 ````

-5. For local development, replace all occurences of `env.KEYCLOAK_AUTH_SERVER_URL` with `https://secure-sso-57-hogarama.cloud.itandtel.at/auth/`
+5. For local development, you might need to replace all occurences of `env.KEYCLOAK_AUTH_SERVER_URL` with `https://secure-sso-57-hogarama.cloud.itandtel.at/auth/`